noir-lang/noir/docs/docs/noir/standard_library/meta/expr.md

 #include_code as_integer noir_stdlib/src/meta/expr.nr rust

-If this expressoin is an integer literal, return the integer as a field as well as whether the integer is negative (true) or not (false).
+If this expression is an integer literal, return the integer as a field as well as whether the integer is negative (true) or not (false).

 ### as_let